patrikjurica/bambam/README.md

-# Rare k-mer read filtering tool
+# BAMBAM - a rare k-mer read filtering tool
 A tool for filtering BAM files based on the presence, position and structural compliance of rare k-mers.

 ## How to install